esszakaria3/simple_shell/README.md

-this projec is done by me and my partner
+this project is done by me and my partner